kylermurphy/gmag/docs/index.md

 The ```carisma``` and ```themis``` modules download a daily file for each station.
 The ```image``` module downloads a single file including data from multiple stations each day.

-The ```gmagrc``` files also defines the web address to download data for each array.
+The ```gmagrc``` files also defines the web address where data is stored for each array.
 If the addreses change they can be updated here.

 ## Station Parameters